cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/pickup.rst

 #. :doc:`Add a shipping method </user_guide/shipping_and_taxes/shipping_methods/add_shipping_method>`.
 Set **Rate calculation** to *Pickup from store*.

 #.
 Switch to the **Shipping time and rates** tab.
-Here you can specify rate areas where pick-up from store will be available.If you specify shipping time for a specific rate area, it will override the delivery time from the **General** tab of the shipping method editing page.
+Here you can specify rate areas where pick-up from store will be available.
+If you specify shipping time for a specific rate area, it will override the delivery time from the **General** tab of the shipping method editing page.

    .. image:: img/pickup_rates_and_time.png
        :align: center